JasonLocklin/Dissertation/Prisms/Methods.md

 twice during sessions involving prisms, before and after adaptation.
 Coding and analysis of the tasks were performed in the same way as in Chapter 1.
-The results of the clinical measures are depicted in table [tbl:Prisms].
+The results of the clinical measures are depicted in table [tbl.Prisms].

 #### Spatial Working Memory Task